velocityboy/rt11fs/README.md

 implements a full read/write file system that can mount any RT-11 disk pack image.
 Currently, the driver has only been tested on OS/X.

-Installation is similar to other FUSE file systems.
-The driver builds with cmake.
-It assumes that FUSE is already installed and can be found in /usr/local/...
-After building, the rt11fs binary should be copied to /usr/local/sbin.

-Mounting requires specifying the path to the disk image with the -i flag.
-For example, to mount foo.dsk:
+Once built, file systems can be mounted using the rt11fs binary:

-`mount mnt -i foo.dsk`
+`rt11fs mnt -i foo.dsk`

+umount can be used to unmount the filesystem.

 ## TODO/known issues
+* Install rt11fs as a real OS X filesystem so it can be used with `mount'.
 * Support compiling on Linux.
 * Support squeeze.
 The file system keeps all files contiguous on disk (per DEC employees, this was done to make reads and writes as fast as possibly since RT-11 is a real-time OS.)
 This leads to volume fragmentation, and the disk must occasionally